dev-vaayen/locust-orchestrator/README.md

 A simple python based orchestrator for Locust that allows you to input an exhaustive load-test plan and executes it sequentially one by one, while saving all of the reports in your machine, locally.

-I have made this to solve a real practical problem that I have been facing a lot as of late, where I found that all I had been doing was: Inputting the test-config, Executing it, Saving reports and repeat until all Load-Tests had been performed, since Locust currently only allows us to execute these load-tests one-by-one.
+## Storytime

+I’ve been occupied with a lot of work lately and while using Locust, I kept thinking how cool it would be if I could just maybe input a CSV file with things like concurrent users, ramp-up and duration because till then, I had to input all of these one by one after each Test's completion.

-With this orchestrator however, I can now let it run in the background until all of my test-plans have been exhausted and reports have been saved for review.
+To combat this, now I make use of this orchestrator to execute all of my test-plans in the background and let the reports get been saved for a later reviews.
 You can use it just like Locust and pass all those arguments that you're already familiar with since this tool is also executing locust as a process, under the hood.

 ---